Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces \textit{Omni-swarm}, a decentralized omnidirectional visual-inertial-UWB state estimation system for the aerial swarm.
-Compared to previous works, the proposed work addresses the complicated initialization issue, observability issue caused by restricted FoV issue, and global consistency issue.
-To demonstrate the feasibility and effectiveness of \textit{Omni-swarm}, we test it by extensive aerial swarm flight experiments.
-The previously stated features are verified in the experiments.
+This paper introduced Omni-swarm, a decentralized omnidirectional visual-inertial-UWB state estimation system for aerial swarms.
+Compared to previous works, the proposed approach addresses the complicated initialization issue, observability issue caused by a restricted FoV, and global consistency issue.
+To demonstrate the feasibility and effectiveness of Omni-swarm, we tested it by extensive aerial swarm flight experiments.
 Compared with ground truth data from the motion capture system, the state estimation results reach centimeter-level accuracy on relative estimation while ensuring global consistency.
-With the \textit{Omni-swarm}, formation flights in various complex environments are no longer impossible.
-Inter-drone collision avoidance is successfully demonstrated based on the \textit{Omni-swarm}.
-We believe that \textit{Omni-swarm} can be widely adopted in different scenarios and on multiple scales.
+With Omni-swarm, formation flights in various complex environments are no longer impossible.
+Inter-drone collision avoidance is successfully demonstrated based on Omni-swarm.
+We believe that Omni-swarm can be widely adopted in a variety of scenarios and on multiple scales.

-In the future, we will extend \textit{Omni-swarm} to a full dense-SLAM system for aerial swarm and adopt it on large scale aerial swarm.